-When an organism is starved of oxygen soon after it dies the normal process of decaying cannot take place.
-It will therefore usually remain in tact for a considerable length of time.
-Being preserved in this way allows the process of petrifaction to take place.
-A perfect example would be an organism which has been covered with ash following a volcanic eruption.
-Volcanic ash is made up of tiny particles of rock, minerals and volcanic glass.
+When an organism is starved of oxygen soon after it dies, the normal process of decaying cannot take place.
+The organism will therefore usually remain in tact for some considerable time.
+Being preserved in this way allows the process of petrifaction to eventually take place.

-Our photograph features agatized dinosaur bone and petrified wood in a display cabinet at the Smithsonian National Museum of Natural History in Washington D.C.
+The agatised dinosaur bone and petrified wood in our photo is on display at the Smithsonian National Museum of Natural History in Washington D.C.
 Stone Mania ©.
-Click the image to see our original photo.
+Click the image to see our original non-compressed photo.